ddttom/doc2web/user-manual.md

 **Q: How closely does the HTML match the original document?**
 A: The HTML output attempts to preserve styling, but complex layouts may differ slightly.

+**Q: Why are Table of Contents and Index sections replaced with placeholders?**
+A: These navigation elements are typically not needed in web formats and can create unnecessary duplication.
+The placeholders make it clear where these elements were in the original document without cluttering the output.

 **Q: Can doc2web convert to PDF?**
 A: No, only Markdown and HTML outputs are currently supported.